ukitazume/sysdigcloud-kubernetes/datastores/as_kubernetes_pods/manifests/elasticsearch/README.md

 Once you are satisfied with the configuration, run the following command:
 `kubectl -n <my-namespace> create secret generic sg-config-files --from-file=sgconfig`

+# Search Guard Roles

+There are currently only 2 roles that SG has set up:
+- **admin**: Has access to everything in the cluster and all indices
+- **readonly**: Can only read indices and access monitoring endpoints for the cluster (Ex.
+Health)

+# Enabling authentication on an existing cluster

+The steps for enabling on an existing cluster are almost the same as for enabling on a new cluster.

-If you are running an existing cluster you will need to `apply` your changes for both the config and statefulset files.
+Follow steps 1-5 from `Enabling authentication on a new cluster` and then you will need to `apply` your changes for both the config and statefulset files.
 `kubectl -n <my-namespace> apply -f config.yaml` `kubectl -n <my-namespace> apply -f elasticsearch-statefulset.yaml`